menaaziz27/Zero-to-one/README.md

 - [] automatically generate user age after adding birth of year
 - [] pagination and limiting for search page
 - [] adjust db schema
-- [x] adjust roadmaps controller and rounting
 - [] if there's no users in the search query return No users found .. the same in posts
-- [x] adjust post card
-- [x] auto initialize the default image path for newly created user
 - [] delete hashtags from post description and leave them only in the hashtags
-- [x] if the user submitted edit profile with no bio so don't save bio property in the record
+- [] 404 page style
+- [] what if the user enter a post with 100000 characters ? we want a see more button that goes to post details
+- [] change font style